-Clearly defined act or actions that constitute racial profiling
+Implement a Racial Profiling Policy citing act or actions that constitute racial profiling.

-Statement indicating prohibition of any peace officer employed by the Meadows Place Police Department from engaging in racial profiling
+\boxtimes Include in the racial profiling policy, a statement indicating prohibition of any peace officer employed by the Meadows Place Police Department from engaging in racial profiling.

-Implement a process by which an individual may file a complaint regarding racial profiling violations
+\boxtimes Implement a process by which an individual may file a complaint regarding racial profiling violations.

-Provide public education related to the complaint process
+Provide public education related to the compliment and complaint process.

-Implement disciplinary guidelines for officer found in violation of the Texas Racial Profiling Law
+Implement disciplinary guidelines for officers found in violation of the Texas Racial Profiling Law.